 Acknowledgement

-I would like to express my special thanks of gratitude to my teacher Dr.Sarvjeet Herald (Phd Computer Science ,Marie Curie University,United Kingdom.
-Having had two patents to his name, he provided me through the right direction and always encouraged innovation even if it meant going out of the way in doing something which required extreme hardship and patience
+I express my special thanks to my diligent and knowledgeable teacher, Dr.Sarvjeet Herald (Phd Computer Science ,Marie Curie University, United Kingdom).
+With two patents to his name, he gave me direction and always encouraged my innovative mindset promoting intense work effort and patience.

-I would well also like the founder of Robogenius Academy (Shabnam ma’am), 2018’s India’s best STEM Organisation who gave me the golden opportunity to do this wonderful project on the topic “Ingenious Entertainment Advisor” which also helped me in doing extensive Research on the topics of Artificial Intelligence.
+I am also grateful to the founder of Robogenius Academy (Shabnam ma’am), 2018’s India’s best STEM Organisation who gave me the golden opportunity to do this wonderful project on the topic “Ingenious Entertainment Advisor” which also helped me in doing extensive research on areas within Artificial Intelligence.

-With their efforts I was able to acquire knowledge and expertise about python basics and fundamentals, machine learning , decision making capacity of machine( decision tree classifier), working with different python packages and techniques such keras, pandas, tenserflow to an extent of able to understand how mighty softwares such siri and alexa work.
+With their persistent efforts and exceptional mentoring I was able to gain expertise in Python basics and fundamentals, machine learning , decision making capacity of machine( decision tree classifier), work with different python packages and techniques such keras, pandas, tenserflow to an extent that I could comprehend how mighty softwares such Siri and Alexa work.

+Their intellectual rigor and research approach will stay with me forever and guide my further studies.

 Bibliography: